nickfarrow/umbrel/apps/README.md

 > You need to enable ["experimental features"](https://docs.docker.com/engine/reference/commandline/cli/#experimental-features) in Docker to use `docker buildx`.

+> You may also need to create a builder with `docker buildx create --use --name mybuilder` & `docker buildx use mybuilder`.
 ___

 ## 2. ☂️&nbsp;&nbsp;Packaging the app for Umbrel